Ultimate Guide To SEO Outsourcing

 Proper SEO campaigns span across several months, not weeks or days.
 As such, it’s important to have a detailed plan outlines your immediate targets and milestones.
 What do you want the consultant to execute every month, and what do you expect from this?

-A great way of knowing exactly what action you need is asking the company to perform an SEO audit for your site before you begin the project.
+A great way of knowing exactly what action you need is asking the SEO consultant to perform an SEO audit for your site before you begin the project.
 Although you might have to pay a reasonable amount for this, its outcome will list the recommended actions, which can ideally be translated into an action plan.

 Step 6: Think Long-term, and Keep Your Budget Low